Mightybaac/Evaluating-Scripts/README.md

 In the last part of the code, I added a calculation to find the script with the highest score based on the three evaluation criteria, conversion rate, customer satisfaction, and appointments generated.
 I used a weighted average to calculate the score with the weight 60% for conversion rate, 30% for customer satisfaction and 10% for appointments generated.
 You can adjust the weights and criteria as per your requirements.
 Also, you can add other evaluation criteria and adjust the code accordingly

+This code is a simple program that prompts the user to enter a string of text, and then writes that text to an open CRM application and copies it to the clipboard.

+It starts by including the necessary headers, including iostream for input/output, string for working with strings, and Windows.h for interacting with the Windows operating system.

+In the main function, it first initializes a string variable 'input' and prompts the user to enter text.
+It uses the getline function to read the input and store it in the 'input' variable.

+Next, it uses the FindWindow function from the Windows API to find the window handle of the CRM application, assuming it is open and active.
+It checks if the window handle is not null, and if so, uses the SendMessage function to send the text to the input field of the CRM application.
+If the CRM application is not found, it prints an error message.

+Then it uses the OpenClipboard function to open the clipboard and the EmptyClipboard function to clear any existing data.
+It then uses the GlobalAlloc and GlobalLock functions to allocate and lock memory for the text, and uses the strcpy_s function to copy the text from the 'input' variable to the newly allocated memory.
+It then releases the lock on the memory and sets the clipboard data to the CF_UNICODETEXT format, and closes the clipboard.
+If it fails to open the clipboard, it prints an error message.

+Finally, the code returns 0, indicating a successful execution.